 "English personal pronouns have three inflections related to the purpose they serve in a sentence or phrase: nominative, accusative (objective), and possessive.
 For the first person singular, these are I, me, and mine, respectively."
 For more details, see this site.

-Question #4: The properties of verbs are person, number, tense, voice, and mood.
+Question #4: What properties have verbs?
+The properties of verbs are person, number, tense, voice, and mood.

-Question #6: Adjectives have three degrees of comparison.
+Question #6: Adjectives have how many Degrees of Comparison?
+Compare good; wise, beautiful.
+Adjectives have three degrees of comparison.

 |beautiful||more beautiful||most beautiful|

 Question #7: Diagram: The Lord loveth a cheerful giver.

 Question #8: Parse all the words in the following sentences:

 John is a proper noun used as the subject of the sentence.